Tutorial: Enhance business process flows with branching

 You can rearrange tiles (Stages, Steps, Conditions etc.) on the process flow using drag and drop.

 When merging branches, all peer branches must merge to a single stage.
 The peer branches must all either merge to a single stage, or each peer branch must end the process.
 A peer branch can’t merge with other branches and at the same time end the process.

 Client API changes cannot trigger evaluation of branching condition, as branching relies on Business rules.

-An entity used in the process can be revisited multiple times (multiple closed entity loops).
+A table used in the process can be revisited multiple times (multiple closed table loops).

-A process can go back to the previous stage regardless of an entity type.
-For example, if the active stage is Deliver Quote on a quote record, process users can move the active stage back to the Propose stage on an opportunity record.
+A process can go back to the previous stage regardless of a table type.
+For example, if the active stage is Deliver Quote on a quote row, process users can move the active stage back to the Propose stage on an opportunity row.